Brian Redban: Deathsquad Secret Show

-Redban is a co-host and producer of live comedy podcast Kill Tony along with Tony Hinchcliffe.
-He is known to frequently use a soundboard during the show where he plays relevant and comedic sounds.

 Other appearances

 In 2017, Redban appeared on an episode of the comedy game show @Midnight with Chris Hardwick.
 In July 2018, Redban appeared on the two-day Skankfest event, hosted by the Legion of Skanks (Big Jay Oakerson, Dave Smith, and Luis J. Gomez).
 He appeared again on Skankfest South in November 2021.

 Sunset Strip Comedy Club

 In early 2023, Redban was approached by Anthony Hashem as a prospective investor for the Sunset Strip Comedy Club in Austin, Texas.
 His interest was immediate, and the club soft-opened in April of that year with one of Redban's long-running Deathsquad Secret Shows.